selfrefactor/rambda/README.md

 #### clone

 > clone(objOrArr: T|T[]): T|T[]
-both

 Creates a deep copy of the value which may contain (nested) Arrays and Objects, Numbers, Strings, Booleans and Dates.
-Functions are assigned by reference rather than copied

 ```javascript
 const objects = [{}, {}, {}];